5. February 1983 -

-10. August 1, 1980 - Production well D-103 blows out, spilling 42 million gallons of oil southeast of Tripoli, Libya.
+10. August 1, 1980 - Production Well D-103 blows out, spilling 42 million gallons of oil southeast of Tripoli, Libya.

-March 24, 1989 - The Exxon Valdez runs aground on the Bligh Reef in Prince William Sound, Alaska, spilling more than 11 million gallons of oil.
+March 24, 1989 - The Exxon Valdez runs aground on Bligh Reef in Prince William Sound, Alaska, spilling more than 11 million gallons of oil.

-December 22, 2006 - The Ninth U.S. Circuit Court of Appeals reduces the amount to $2.5 billion dollars.
+December 22, 2006 - The Ninth U.S. Circuit Court of Appeals reduces the award to $2.5 billion.

 June 25, 2008 - The U.S. Supreme Court cuts the $2.5 billion punitive damages award to $507.5 million.

-June 15, 2009 - The 9th U.S. Circuit Court of Appeals in San Francisco orders Exxon Mobil Corp. to pay about $470 million in interest on punitive damages for the Exxon Valdez oil spill.
+June 15, 2009 - The Ninth U.S. Circuit Court of Appeals orders Exxon to pay $470 million in interest on the $507.5 million award.

-tours oil spill-affected areas and surveys efforts to contain the spill.
+tours oil spill affected areas and surveys efforts to contain the spill.